Interstitial Cystitis (Painful Bladder Syndrome) Diagnosis and Treatment in Jacksonville, FL

 - Fifth phase – surgery: Surgery is reserved for patients who have tried the first four phases of treatment and have not gotten symptom relief.

-Interstitial Cystitis Treatment in Jacksonville Florida
+Schedule an Appointment for Interstitial Cystitis Treatment in Jacksonville, Florida

+At McIver Clinic, our board-certified urologist will provide you with a comprehensive diagnosis to determine if you are suffering from interstitial cystitis.
 If you are suffering from symptoms that may be related to Interstitial Cystitis, the experienced physicians at McIver Clinic can help diagnose and treat your painful bladder.
 Contact our office today to schedule an appointment (904) 355-6583.